What is an Aggressive Investment Strategy?

 2. Emerging Markets Investing

 Emerging markets are growing economies primarily located in Asia and parts of Eastern Europe.
-The countries possess a high potential for economic growth, growing rapidly over the past few decades.
+The countries has a high potential for economic growth, growing rapidly over the past few decades.
 Investments in emerging markets can rapidly compound as the economy grows and is one of the most robust ways to grow an investment.

 On the other hand, emerging markets usually lack high-quality institutions and governance found in developed markets.
 Thus, regulatory and political risks are more salient in emerging markets.
 Moreover, there might be frictions to investing in emerging markets like regulatory hurdles or currency issues.